-I printed these buttons up a few years back as a play on the misunderstanding of the word meek as “timid” or “afraid.”
-The true meaning is nearly the opposite.
-Webster’s defines it as “humbly patient.”
-Most of us are better at being proudly impatient.
+I had these buttons printed up a few years back as a play on the common misunderstanding of the word meek as meaning “timid” or “afraid.”
+Actually, its true meaning is nearly the opposite.
+Webster’s Dictionary defines it as being humbly patient.
+Most of us are better at being proudly impatient!